 Elizabeth Hale worked in the Boston Public Schools for nine years as a third- and fourth-grade teacher and as a literacy coach in K-8 schools.
 She currently consults with schools and districts on writing and reading instruction and is also pursuing her doctorate degree at the Harvard Graduate School of Education.
 Elizabeth was previously a full-time faculty member of the education department at Emmanuel College, where she taught undergraduate and graduate literacy courses and supervised student teachers in the Boston area.

 Liz describes her approach to professional development as practical and realistic.
 "I am extremely aware of how precious teachers' time is and I am also aware that they are often overloaded with theory.
 My goal is to offer a good deal of practical strategies so they can begin implementing next steps the very next day."

-Liz lives in Cambridge, MA with her husband Xavier, who is a Boston public high school teacher, her 2 year old son, Dexter, and their dog Dewey.
-Liz loves walks with her family, cooking, swimming, running and cross-country skiing.
+Liz lives in Cambridge, Massachusetts, with her husband, Xavier, who is a Boston public high school teacher, her two-year-old son, Dexter, and their dog, Dewey.
+Liz loves walks with her family, cooking, swimming, running, and cross-country skiing.